baardkrk/bardnotes/content/posts/my-first-post.md

 |  1  |  0  |    1    |
 |  1  |  1  |    0    |

+Also, I forked the m10c theme, because just adding the submodule apparently wasn't enough for github.
+Hope this works..
 And later, we'll have to check out if we can activate KaTeX!

 -----------------------------------------------------------------------------